+Donor's Name:

+Donor's Address:

-Donor's Name: Donor's Address: Date of Donation:
+Date of Donation:

 DONATION INFORMATION

-Thank you for your donation with a value of Dollars (\$.), made to the above-mentioned 501(c)(3) Non-Profit Organization.
+Thank you for your donation with a value of Dollars (\$. ), made to the abovementioned 501(c)(3) Non-Profit Organization.

 DONATION DESCRIPTION

 Scholarship Donation Are there donor designated restrictions?
-If so attach)
+(If so attach)

 Civic Engagement Project Donation

-Time to Trestle
+Time to Trestle (In the event the Trestle project is not approved by the City of Petaluma, these funds shall be allocated back into the general fund for civic engagement projects.)

 I, the undersigned representative, declare that there were no goods or services provided as part of this donation.
 Furthermore, as of the date of this receipt the above-mentioned 501(c)(3) non-profit organization is a current and valid 501(c)(3) non-profit organization in accordance with the standards and regulations of the Internal Revenue Service (IRS).

 Representative's Signature:

 Representative's Name:

-Title:

-Date:

-If do not wish your name and donation to be publicly disclosed or acknowledged, please email your request to: foundation@petalumawomansclub.com Revised 03/13/24
+Title: Date: If do not wish your name and donation to be publicly disclosed or acknowledged, please email your request to: foundation@petalumawomansclub.com